 War Child is active as an international non-governmental organisation (iNGO) supporting children affected by armed conflict.
 War Child empowers children and young people while enabling adults to bring about positive and lasting changes in the lives of conflict-affected children and young people.
 War Child supports children regardless of their religious, ethnic or social backgrounds or gender.
-In 2018, War Child implemented its projects in Afghanistan, Burundi, Colombia, Democratic Republic of Congo, Iraq, Jordan, Lebanon, the Netherlands, occupied Palestinian territories, Republic of South Sudan, Sri Lanka, Sudan, Syria, Uganda and Yemen.
+In 2019, War Child implemented its projects in Bangladesh, Burundi, Chad, Colombia, Democratic Republic of Congo, Germany, Iraq, Jordan, Lebanon, the Netherlands, the occupied Palestinian territory, Republic of South Sudan, Sri Lanka, Sudan, Sweden, Syria, Uganda and Yemen.
 War Child’s activities are carried out by its own staff in programme countries and by implementing partners or local organisations.

-The annual accounts 2018 are dated 17 May 2019 and form an integral part of War Child’s annual report.
+The Annual Accounts 2019 are dated 28 May 2020 and form an integral part of War Child’s annual report.
 The annual report gives a detailed account of War Child’s activities, results and programmes.
-The annual accounts have been prepared in accordance with the Guideline RJ650, which applies to Dutch fundraising organisations.
+The Annual Accounts have been prepared in accordance with the Guideline RJ650, which applies to Dutch fundraising organisations.
 The accounting policies have been consistently applied to all the years presented.

-The valuation of assets and liabilities and of income and expensess is based on historical cost.
+The valuation of assets and liabilities and of income and expenses is based on historical cost.

 Items included in the financial statements are measured in Euro.
 The financial statements of the legal entity are presented in Euro, which is the functional and presentation currency of War Child.